nmiz1987/Virtual-Piano/README.md

 # Virtual-Piano

+virtual piano was created as part of a graduation project for a degree in software engineering at Afeka College.
+Many thanks to project facilitator Mr. Amit Shtekel and partners Kirill Bortman.

 ## Purpose of the project

 to create a system that the player can use to simulate piano playing experience, without the need to carry a large and heavy piano, and without the need to purchase additional instruments and accessories beyond the existing camera in the cell phone.